yegor256/blog/_posts/2015/aug/2015-08-04-nine-steps-start-software-project.md

 media is the `README.md` file in the root directory of the repo.
 I just put my text there in a plain [Markdown](https://daringfireball.net/projects/markdown/) format.
-That's enough for a good technical document&mdash;it has to be short; that's important.
+That's enough for a good technical document---it has to be short; that's important.

 For each decision I made, there has to be at least one alternative that I considered and rejected.
 There are two items at the top of my list: